Skip to main content

 • “Every mechanic, narrative beat, and challenge reinforces the concept of parallel perspectives, making it feel less like a traditional puzzle game and more like a digital escape room crafted specifically for two minds working in tandem.”

-• “Just a few examples: the gear puzzle where you have to move tiles but it's way too laborious and there's always something in the way; a door which you repeatedly need to open for your partner by precisely and consistently circling your mouse; or a side-scrolling passage requiring you to move carts and position mirrors, but god forbid if you don't obey the click mechanics down to the letter.”
+• “Just a few examples: the gear puzzle where you have to move tiles but it's way too laborious and there's always something in the way; a door which you repeatedly need to open for your partner by precisely and consistently circling your mouse; or a side-scrolling passage requiring you to move carts and to position mirrors but god forbid if you don't obey the clickety mechanics down to the letter.”

-• “It's a decent point-and-click game, but several bugs and frustrating mechanics (things not clicking into place or moving somewhere else entirely once set down) make it a not-so-fun experience from my and my duo's point of view.”
+• “It's a decent point and click game, several bugs and frustrating mechanics (things not clicking into place or moving somewhere else entirely once set down) make it a not so fun experience from mine and my duo's point of view.”

-• “Many times there was a brand new mechanic introduced and then never touched upon again, which shows a lack of understanding of good game design.”
+• “Many times there was a brand new mechanic introduced and then never touched upon again and it shows a lack of understanding good game design.”

 • graphics